cncoulter/podcasts.camcoulter.com/src/about.md

 * The blog homepage only shows the 2 most recent posts.
 * There are two different versions of the blog archive: a paginated one and a single-page version.
 * The blog has support for both tags and categories.
 Again, each of these are set up with both a paginated index as well as a single-page one.
-* The blog also supports supports designating individual authors for different posts.
+* The blog also supports designating individual authors for different posts.
 Each author has their own page that lists their bio and posts they've written.

 ## How it's structured